Chemical Tracking System (ChemTracker)

 Chemicals and other supplies that do not meet the definition of a hazardous chemical can be delivered directly to your laboratory, and should not be sent to EH&S.

 Hazardous chemicals for disposal must be picked up by an EH&S Hazardous Materials Specialist; this includes stock bottles with any solid or liquid chemical contents still inside.
-Each laboratory is responsible for managing their hazardous waste properly by the Columbia 5 Ls.
+Each laboratory is responsible for managing their hazardous waste properly in accordance with the Columbia 5 Ls of Hazardous Waste Management.
 Each building has a service day when chemical waste is picked up.
 Submit your pick-up form here and the service schedule will appear on your confirmation page: http://vesta.cumc.columbia.edu/ehs/wastepickup/.

 Empty chemical bottles are discarded in the hallway yellow bins pictured above.
 This is also the process by which your inventory is updated to reflect chemical containers no longer in the laboratory.